-The single-most important factor when you are comparing any type of post-secondary degree program is accreditation.
+The single most important factor when you are comparing any type of post-secondary degree program is accreditation.
 Accreditation is more than just a designation, it is a stamp of approval from a standard-setting agency.
-There are regional, national and programmatic accreditation awards.
+There are regional, national, and programmatic accreditation awards.
 Regional accreditation shows that the school as a whole meets the standards set by agencies that are controlled by the US Department of Education.
-A national accreditation is controlled by the Council for Higher Education Accreditation and is awarded to programs that have more relaxed admissions standards and programs for practical or liberal arts majors.
+National accreditation is controlled by the Council for Higher Education Accreditation and is awarded to programs that have more relaxed admissions standards and programs for practical or liberal arts majors.

 Review the Retention Rates of Each Grad Program